-Mon-El had lived for centuries as a wraith without the ability to touch anyone.
-That fate was not so different from the destiny Drake Burroughs had been given, either.
+It was true that Mon-El had lived for centuries as a wraith without the ability to touch anyone, but that fate was not so different from the destiny that Drake Burroughs had received.
 The hero called Wildfire had stark quarters.
 He needed little in the way of physical comforts, since he lacked any real material form.
 He was a being composed entirely of anti-energy.
 He could only approximate a body by residing within a specially designed costume called an ERG suit.
 He had plenty of the costumes, and they lined one wall within his rooms.
 He did have other items of furniture for his own use and for the comfort of any guests.
 He had such items because, while they reminded him of his own altered condition, they also reminded him of what had been, and what tied him still to humanity.

 Drake had kissed Kerri, and he had held her.
 He had felt the warmth of her body next to his own, and he remembered the subtle things about their relationship.
 He knew her perfume.
 He had never forgotten it, and it filled his senses in the dream.
 He gasped with pain as he relived the accident.
 One slip of his hands had spelled his doom.
 One careless touch had resulted in the instant destruction of his physical body.